Skip to content

 Clear Site Cache

-After making changes to your site, you should clear the page cache to ensure changes made to the page can be immediately viewed by your users.
-Each page will be recached the first time anyone visits the page.
+After making changes to your site, clear the site cache to ensure that your users can immediately view the changes made to the page on mobile devices.
+Each page will be cached the first time it is visited.
 We recommend you consider the timing when you do this.
-It will take a moment and may affect performance while cache is rebuilt.
+It will take a moment and may affect performance while the cache is rebuilt.

 2. Enter your username and password.

-3. Now you are logged into the website, go to the page that you need to make a change to and make the change.
-Now, look at the top black bar on your web site.
+3. Now that you are logged into the website, navigate to the page where you need to make a change and make the necessary update.
+Now, look at the top black bar on your website.
 This is part of your dashboard.
 On this top bar, you can control some of the features of your website.
 To begin clearing your page cache, please hover over the word "Hummingbird".

-If you've made a change to a template or the menu of your site that affects multiple pages, you will need to go to the black bar on your left and select Hummingbird Pro > Caching.
+If you've made a change to a template or the menu of your site that affects multiple pages, you will need to go to the left-hand black bar and select Hummingbird Pro > Caching.

 On the page that appears, click on the button that says "CLEAR CACHE."
 This will clear the entire site's cache.